lucymait/Nutrifix/README.md

 ## Biggest Challenge & Wins

-- Our main challenge was filtering the recipes by tag as well as allowing the user to select and deselect the tags (when adding a new recipe). e.g. vegan.
+- Our main challenge was filtering the recipes by tag as well as allowing the user to select and deselect the tags (when adding a new recipe), e.g. vegan.
 We resolved this problem by spreading the tags into a new array and storing the filtered recipes in a separate piece of state rather than modifying the original recipes.

 ## Lessons Learned